Member Project : Aspire Industrial Park : Alder Constructions

 - Sewer pipe works and manholes up to 4.5m deep.

 - Water reticulation for fire services and potable water

 - 9,500m² bioretention basin area and associated pipework.

 The Aspire Industrial Park is an 11ha site which is part of only 67ha remaining in southern SEQ for High Impact manufacturing, business and operations – typically those businesses that have a higher than normal impact on road networks, sewer/water supply networks or create air or noise emissions which may impact upon sensitive land uses such as residential homes.

 While this is a typical subdivision and only for 15 lots, the 11ha area of open development along a 660 lineal metre new road and interface is a massive stage.
 This would be equivalent to building over 185 residential lots, new road and a major park – a huge area for any mid-size contractor.

-The site is located at one of the higher areas in Yatala, about 1km from the CUB Brewery wets of the M1.
-IT is a 660 long by 150m wide property that rises from Pearson Road to a high point, where High Voltage Energex powerlines traverse the site roughly north to south, before the site gently falls west-north-west to Sandy Creek.
+The site is located at one of the higher areas in Yatala, about 1km from the CUB Brewery west of the M1.
+It is a 660m long by 150m wide property that rises from Pearson Road to a high point, where high voltage Energex powerlines traverse the site roughly north to south, before the site gently falls west-north-west to Sandy Creek.
 The Energex powerlines follow the natural land contours along the ridge which runs north-north-west (of course).

-To maximise the useable space, buyers demand maximum use of their land, so the Alder Developments team specified a vertical wall requirement and a minimal stormwater requirement to all of the subdivision.
+To maximise the useable space, buyers demand maximum use of their land, so the team at Alder Developments specified a vertical wall requirement and a minimal stormwater requirement to all of the subdivision.

 A couple of wall systems were explored, such as: